 Do not work alone in the laboratory if procedures being conducted are hazardous.

 Know the safety precautions that apply to the work that is being done.
 Determine the potential hazards from information available from the Safety Data Sheets (SDSs), department reference materials, or from Environmental Health & Safety (335-3041).
-Use appropriate ventilation systems as discussed in Section III.C of this Plan.
+Use appropriate ventilation systems as discussed in Section III.C of this manual.

 Be alert to and correct or report unsafe conditions in the laboratory.
 Report to your PI, laboratory supervisor, or to the Environmental Health & Safety (335-3041) unsafe conditions you cannot correct.